ChiefGokhlayeh/textidote-action/README.md

 ### More Options

 Please refer to the official [TeXtidote readme](https://github.com/sylvainhalle/textidote/blob/master/Readme.md) for more options.
 Use [`args`](#args) to add custom options.

+## Docker Hub

+The Docker image created for this action is reusable as a general TeXtidote container and is available on [Docker Hub](https://hub.docker.com/r/gokhlayeh/textidote).

 ## Contributing